Gabriela Firea: Biography

-Gabriela Firea was born in Bacău, Bacău County, being the second of the four children of the Vrânceanu family.
-The mother, Veronica, was a saleswoman and the father an unskilled worker on the construction site.
+Gabriela Firea was born on 13 July 1972 in Bacău, Bacău County, being the second of the four children of the Vrânceanu family.
+The mother, Veronica, was a saleswoman and the father an unskilled worker on a construction site.
 She has two sisters, Nela and Angelica, and a brother, Ionel.

 She has worked in radio, newspapers, and television, including as a news presenter.
 A member of the Social Democratic Party (PSD), she was elected to the Romanian Senate in 2012 for an Ilfov County seat.
 She sat on the Senate's culture committee.

 She attended the primary school General School no. 8 from the Letea neighborhood in Bacău, and graduated from the Industrial High School no. 1 Bacău and the Faculty of Letters of the University of Bucharest, specialization Communication Sciences.
 She continued with postgraduate and academic training at the Academy of Economic Studies (ASE), specialising in 'International currency and fiscal mechanisms, Banking and stock exchange management', as well as a brokerage course.
 In 2010, she became a PhD student in economics at the Academy of Economic Studies in Bucharest.
 Subsequently, she froze her doctoral training program, to dedicate herself to the position of Mayor.